 For adults newly diagnosed with Philadelphia chromosome-positive chronic myeloid leukemia, the starting dose is 300 mg twice daily.
 For treatment-resistant adults, the recommended dose is 400 mg twice daily.

-For children, the recommended dose is 230 mg/m2 twice daily, rounded to the nearest 50 mg dose, depending on the child’s body surface area.
+For children, the recommended dose based on body surface area is 230 mg/m2 twice daily, rounded to the nearest 50 mg dose.
 The maximum single dose for children is 400 mg.

-Patients should take the drug twice daily at approximately 12-hour intervals on an empty stomach.
+Patients should take the drug twice daily approximately 12 hours apart with water on an empty stomach.
 They should not eat for at least two hours before and one hour after taking each dose.

 Antacids and Other Substances that May Interact with Tasigna

 Several drugs may interact with Tasigna.
 These include certain antacids, antibiotics, opioids and antidepressants.

 The drugs may increase or decrease in effectiveness when combined with nilotinib.
 They may also decrease or increase blood concentrations of nilotinib.